jhight/stash/README.md

 ```

 ## Writing
-Likewise, writing to a stash can either be done all at once via a @Serializable class or by writing individual properties.
+Likewise, writing to a stash can either be done all at once via a @Serializable or by writing individual properties.
 ```kotlin
 val profile = Profile("jdoe", 12345)